-Now heat 2 T. olive oil in a 12-inch nonstick skillet over medium-high heat.
-Sprinkle 1 1/3 pounds of boneless, skinless chicken cutlets with salt and pepper and place in pan without overlapping.
-If they don’t fit in the pan without overlapping, cook half at one time and repeat.
-(If you crowd the chicken into the skillet, the cutlets will steam and will not brown.)
+Heat 2 T. olive oil in a 12-inch nonstick skillet over medium-high heat.
+Sprinkle 1 ⅓ pounds of boneless, skinless chicken cutlets with salt and pepper and place in pan without overlapping.
 Cook until bottom of chicken cutlets are browned, about 4-5 minutes.
 Then turn over and cook for another 3 minutes until browned and cooked through.
-Test with an instant-read thermometer—the internal temperature should read 165 Fahrenheit or 74 degrees Celsius.
-Remove from pan and put on a plate while you cook the mushrooms.

-Then add 1/4 cup of white wine and cook until it evaporates.
-Now add 6.75 ounces of heavy cream (I know this is a weird number, but it’s the size the cream comes in in France!), 1/2 cup chicken broth, 1/2 cup grated parmesan cheese, and the sun-dried tomatoes.
+Then add ¼ cup of white wine and cook until it evaporates.
+Now add 7 ounces of heavy cream, ½ cup chicken broth, ½ cup grated parmesan cheese, and ⅓ cup chopped sun-dried tomatoes.
 Cook until sauce thickens, about 3-5 minutes.

 Add 2 cups of baby spinach and cook until wilted, about 1 minute.
 Add chicken back to the sauce to warm up.
 Sprinkle with additional grated parmesan to serve.